jussihyva/DSLR/README.md

 #### 5.2.4 Histogram plot

 Histogram plots visualize how values in a function are distributed.
-Currently, I do not have any idea how this information could be useful for data processing.
-Let see do I get some ideas in the future.
+Histograms are coloured according to Hogwards house.
+That helps to see is there eny differences beween houses.
+Histogram plot shows that two features (Hogwards Courses) are homogeneous between all for houses.

 ![Histogramsplot](Documentation/Python_Histogramplot.png)

 #### 5.2.5 Scatter plot

-A scatter plot visualizes cluster areas.
-In the picture below we see that there are feature pairs which clusterize colours in different areas.
+A scatter plot visualizes correlation between two feature (Hogwards Courses).
+In to the picture below I selected two which correlates each other wery well.

 ![Scatterplot](Documentation/Python_Scatterplot.png)

 #### 5.2.5 Pair plot

 A pair plot visualizes cluster areas.
 In the picture below we see that there are feature pairs which clusterize colours in different areas.
+Those features could be god enough to teach machine learning model (Biases and Weights) well enough to predict right houses.
+In my solution I decided to use all available features to understand how Bias and Weight values impacts to prediction.

 ![Scatterplot](Documentation/Python_Pairplot.png)

 #### 5.2.6 Cost

+The model learn (cost value decrease) really fast.
+In the picture below I run 100k loops.
+The picture shows that less than 10k loops is good enough to teach model.

 ![Cost](Documentation/Grafana_Cost.png)

 #### 5.2.7 Bias

+Bahave of a bias suprised me a bit.
+I toughts that it will remain same like cost value did.
+But like we seen in the picture below, values continues changing all long time from the first loop until last one (100k).

 ![Bias](Documentation/Bias.png)

 #### 5.2.7 Weight

+Bahave of a weight values suprised me as well.
+I toughts those it will remain same like cost value did.
+But like we seen in the picture below, values continues changing all long time from the first loop until last one (100k).

 <img src="Documentation/Weight_Gryffindor.png" width="260" height="350"><img src="Documentation/Weight_Ravenclaw.png" width="260" height="350">![Weight_](Documentation/Weight_Functions.png)
 <img src="Documentation/Weight_Slytherin.png" width="260" height="350"><img src="Documentation/Weight_Hufflepuff.png" width="260" height="350">![Weight_](Documentation/Weight_Functions.png)